 Now, what do you have?
 A black and white outfit with a hint of color.
 And that’s all well and good.
 But it could be more interesting.

-Rather than confining your outfit options to strict matchy-matchy (this is a word, right?) color rules, I suggest you use a color palette.
+Rather than confining your outfit options to strict matchy-matchy (this is a word, right?) color rules, I suggest you use color palettes.
 Use a group of colors that goes well together and that allows you a little more freedom to combine different pieces in an interesting way.
 (A note: if you are wearing a belt, bag, and shoes, I do still suggest having at least two of them match.
 I typically don’t wear belts, so I normally just play with different bag and shoe colors).

 WHY IS THIS HELPFUL?

-Using a color palette rather than matching specific colors to each other helps to make your outfits more interesting and gives you some creative leeway to combine more pieces together.
+Using color palettes rather than matching specific colors to each other helps to make your outfits more interesting and gives you some creative leeway to combine more pieces together.
 Just because you are wearing a shirt that is red, pink, and white does not mean you must wear bottoms that are red or pink or white.
 Instead, try a color palette that has several feminine colors in it.
 Mix it up and try a beige or taupe pair of bottoms or, depending on the shade, maybe surprise us with purple.

 HOW CAN YOU START?

 Let’s take the outfit at the bottom of this article for example.
 I chose a blue and white vertical striped blouse.
 If I was focused on matching specific colors, I would have selected either a white or a blue pair of slacks or a skirt.
 My shoes would’ve been white or navy or maybe nude (feeling dangerous).
 My bag would’ve matched my shoes.
+Basically, this outfit.

 The outfit would’ve been fine.
 In fact, there are a multitude of outfits on this very blog in which I chose to match specific colors in an outfit.
 But I also know how to branch out on occasion and create a beautiful color palette.